J'khand education minister stumped by students' answers

 Mahto had visited the school at Koiya village in Gola block of Ramgarh district on Wednesday and the incident went viral on social media and was reported in online portals.
 The head mistress of the school Kalawati Soni said on Thursday that the students were apparently unaware of Mahto as he had taken charge just about 10 days ago.

 Soni said she was on leave when the minister visited the school and the students failed to give the correct answers.
-The school has 90 teachers, one permanent teacher and three para-teachers, she added.
+The school has 90 students and four teachers, she added.

 Ramgarh Deputy Commissioner Sandeep Singh told PTI that a probe has been ordered into the poor education skills of the government school.
 He said that the district superintendent of education, Sushil Kumar would enquire into the incident and submit a report to the administration.